UnitTestStudio/unlearning/README.md

 - num_train_epochs: Number of epochs for retraining.
 - weight_decay: Weight decay for the optimizer.
 - batch_size: Batch size for training.
+- push_to_hub: Push the model to the Hugging Face Hub (requires exporting hugging face token)

 Testing
 - test_prompts: List of prompts for testing the model.